newtonmunene99/mpesa-api/README.md

   });
 ```

-1. InitiatorName - This is the credential/username used to authenticate the transaction request.
+1. Initiator - This is the credential/username used to authenticate the transaction request.
 2. CommandID - Unique command for each transaction type e.g. SalaryPayment, BusinessPayment, PromotionPayment
 3. Amount - The amount being transacted
 4. PartyA - Organization’s shortcode initiating the transaction.